https://creativecommons.org/publicdomain/zero/1.0/https://creativecommons.org/publicdomain/zero/1.0/

 Context

-The dataset tabulates the New Market population distribution across 18 age groups.
-It lists the population in each age group along with the percentage population relative of the total population for New Market.
-The dataset can be utilized to understand the population distribution of New Market by age.
-For example, using this dataset, we can identify the largest age group in New Market.
+The dataset tabulates the population of Society Hill by gender across 18 age groups.
+It lists the male and female population in each age group along with the gender ratio for Society Hill.
+The dataset can be utilized to understand the population distribution of Society Hill by gender and age.
+For example, using this dataset, we can identify the largest age group for both Men and Women in Society Hill.
+Additionally, it can be used to see how the gender ratio changes from birth to senior most age group and male to female ratio across each age group for Society Hill.

 Key observations